Inspection of Confidential Test Data: Guidance Document

 In order to inspect confidential test data, the applicant must submit an affidavit made under oath, or a statutory declaration under the Canada Evidence Act.

-The applicant should contact a Commissioner for the taking of oaths or declarations, a notary public or someone legally authorized to administer an oath.
-A template of the affidavit/declaration is available on the PMRA's website.
+The applicant should contact a commissioner for the taking of oaths or declarations, a notary public or someone legally authorized to administer an oath.
+A template of the affidavit and statutory declaration is available upon request with the Pest Management Information Service.
 The affidavit or statutory declaration must state:

 If the affidavit or statutory declaration is completed outside Canada, it must be sworn or affirmed before a designated official of Canadian embassies, consulates, high commissions or trade commissions or before judicial officials in the foreign country who are authorized to administer, take or receive affidavits or solemn affirmations.
 A complete list of designated officials is listed in Section 52 of the Canada Evidence Act.